jeffjohannsen/Predicting_Yelp_Review_Quality/README.md

 # Data Storage

 My original data came in 5 json files.
-The first step was to simplify, combine, and store these files in a way that would be easily queryable for future data analysis, cleaning, and feature engineering.
+The first step was to simplify, combine, and store these files in a way that would be easily searchable for future data analysis, cleaning, and feature engineering.
 Using the tools below I converted the original json files into a Postgres database table that could be easily accessed using Pandas.

 ![Data Storage Process](images/data_storage_process.png)